-Update (Jan 23, 2019) -- On January 21-22, the hearing took place in the appeal of the legal challenge to the Ontario requirement that doctors provide effective referrals for procedures they object to on grounds of conscience, such as euthanasia and assisted suicide.
-The EFC was granted leave to intervene before the the Ontario Court of Appeal.
-Here is an update from EFC President, Bruce Clemenger, after the two-day hearing:
+The Ontario Court of Appeal released its decision May 15, 2019 in the forced referrals case, an appeal of the legal challenge to the Ontario requirement that doctors provide effective referrals for procedures they object to on grounds of conscience, such as euthanasia and assisted suicide.

 The EFC participated in a College of Physicians and Surgeons of Ontario (CPSO) consultation on a draft policy in February 2015.
 In its communication that month to the CPSO, the EFC underlined that a referral is a professional recommendation for a particular course of action and is understood by some doctors to be the moral equivalent of providing the treatment itself.
 The EFC urged the CPSO to respect and protect the freedom of conscience of physicians and delete the requirement to provide a referral.